Hungry Healthy Happy

 • Add the grated carrot, diced onion and quartered tomatoes.
 Add the chopped mint, oil, rice vinegar, lemon juice and season.

-1 Carrot, 1 tablespoon Rice vinegar, 5 g Fresh mint, 1 Red onion, 100 g Cherry tomatoes, 0.5 Lemon, 1 pinch Sea salt and black pepper
+1 Carrot, 1 tablespoon Rice vinegar, 5 g Fresh mint, 1 Red onion, 100 g Cherry tomatoes, 0.5 Lemon, 1 pinch Sea salt and ground black pepper

 • If you want all the ingredients really wafer thin, then use a mandolin or an attachment on a food processor to slice everything.